U.S. Department of Justice

 Any actions and communications involved in resolving a clearance comment must be documented.
 The OPI should keep memoranda (including e-mail), meeting minutes, and notes of telephone conversations in the Program Statement Working File and/or forward it with the directive for inclusion in Documents Control Systems’s permanent files.
 This ensures an historical record is available if any issues arise about the policy’s interpretation or implementation.

-For simpler clearances, a memorandum may be sufficient as a digest, but for most clearances, the sample format shown in the chapter is suggested.
+For simpler clearances, a memorandum may be sufficient as a digest, but for most clearances, the sample format on the next page is suggested.

 Because nonconcurrence indicates a serious disagreement over a proposed policy, all steps taken to resolve it should be documented (meeting minutes, memoranda, notes on telephone conversations, etc.) and that documentation forwarded for inclusion in the Documents Control Systems permanent file.